msafi/vie/README.md

 #### When will the downloaded files be deleted?

 vie clones files to the temp directory of your operating system.
-Mac, Linux, and Windows handle temp directories differently but they eventually get deleted. view will print out the location of the temp directory it is using to clone the repo.
+Mac, Linux, and Windows handle temp directories differently but they eventually get deleted. vie will print out the location of the temp directory where it is cloning the repo.